Meet the IDSVA Core Faculty. Core faculty teach seminars, direct independent studies and dissertations, and serve as student advisors.

 Sylvère Lotringer is Professor Emeritus of French literature and philosophy at Columbia University and Professor of Foreign Philosophy at the European Graduate School in Saas-Fee, Switzerland.
 Known for his work as general editor of Semiotext(e) and Foreign Agents, Professor Lotringer is a literary critic and cultural theorist.

 Pompeu Fabra University, Barcelona.
 Author, with Gianni Vattimo, of Hermeneutic Communism: From Heidegger to Marx.
-Only Art Can Save Us: Aesthetics and The End of Emergencies is forthcoming in 2015.
+His book Only Art Can Save Us: Aesthetics and The End of Emergencies was published in September 2017.